mill1000/esp-pwm-timer/README.md

+# A Better Idea
+Use [ESPHome](https://esphome.io/).
+It's LEDC and Light components can be combined with HomeAssistant and/or built-in automation to achieve much of what this project tried to do.

 # ESP PWM
 A PWM timer/scheduler for ESP32 devices.
 Designed to control aquarium lighting on a daily schedule.
 Up to 8 channels of independent control, 4 independent PWM frequencies and schedule granularity down to the minute.